Thomas Posey: Revolutionary War

 Posey was elected a member of the Virginia committee of correspondence in 1775.
 He served in the army during the War of Independence, first as a captain in the Continental Army, mostly with the 7th Virginia Regiment, then later rising to the rank of lieutenant colonel in 1782.
 Some claimed his quick rise was due to the patronage of George Washington.
 During the war Posey led campaigns against Lord Dunmore who was fortified on Gwyn's Island and drove him and his naval support out of the area.
 Lord Dunmore had been the officer he served under during the Indian war.
 In the winter of 1775 the 7th Virginia Regiment marched to join with General George Washington in New Jersey.
 It was at this time that Washington promoted Posey to the rank of captain.
 During the winter of 1776, Posey commanded the pickets guarding the Valley Forge encampment and led skirmishes almost daily.
 The following campaigning season, his corps was involved in the battle to drive Gen. Howe back to New York City, and played a critical role in the Battle of Monmouth.
+In 1777, Thomas Posey replaced Captain Joseph Crockett, who was ill and indisposed, as a captain in Daniel Morgan's newly formed Provisional Rifle Corps.
 In 1778 Capt.
 Posey replaced Daniel Morgan as commander of the Provisional Rifle Corps when it was reduced to two companies.
 His small unit was sent to upstate New York to help secure that frontier flank of the Continental Army's Highland Department.
 He was promoted to major and given command of the 7th Virginia Regiment on December 20, 1778.

 In July 1779 Posey was assigned to command a battalion of light infantry in Corps of Light Infantry commanded by Brig-Gen. Anthony Wayne.
 As part of the provisional 1st Regiment under Col. Christian Febiger, he led his battalion in a bayonet night assault to storm Stony Point, a key British position on the Hudson River near West Point.
 Posey was one of the first to enter the British works and seized the colors of the 17th Regiment of Foot.